-- C. Notifying a Household of a Claim - 1.
-Notice of Over-Issuance and Repayment Agreement
+C. Notifying a Household of a Claim

+1. Notice of Over-Issuance and Repayment Agreement

 Local offices shall initiate collection action on agency error and inadvertent household error claims by sending the household a State-prescribed written demand letter for the over-issuance.
 The letter shall inform the household of its rights and responsibilities concerning repayment of the claim as well as providing information on the availability of free legal services.
-Adult members in a household that owes a claim shall be sent a demand letter.
+All households that owe a claim shall be sent a demand letter.
+If the claim or the amount of the claim was not established at a fair hearing, the state agency must provide the household with a one-time notice of adverse action.